tbidne/nix-config/README.md

 };
 ```

-After that we can do the real build with `nixos-rebuild switch --flake ''`.
+After that we can do the real build with `nixos-rebuild switch --flake '.#nixos'`.

 To update `flake.lock`, run `nix flake update`.